 Typically a very small wedding of less than 20 guests is called a micro wedding, while a small wedding is considered as having between 30 and 60 guests.
 However, it’s really up to each couple what they consider “small”.

-With Government guidelines limiting ceremonies and receptions to just 30 guests, you'll find that adopting even a few of these small wedding ideas means you won't lose out on any of the atmosphere.
+With Government guidelines limiting ceremonies and receptions to just 15 people, you'll find that adopting even a few of these small wedding ideas means you won't lose out on any of the atmosphere.
 From ways to make a large venue seem cosier to family-style meals, creative seating, handwritten notes for each guest and intimate after party ideas, your day will be just as joyful, romantic and fun.

 If you're getting your head around having a small wedding, there's plenty of reasons they're amazing: